mguery/aws-projects/README.md

 - 5 Ips reserved by AWS 1st and last Ip
 - no overlapping cids with other networks
 - Lower the #, the more Ips
 - CIDR to IPv4 Conversion - https://ipaddressguide.com/cidr
+  - a CIDR block is a defined range of IPv4 addresses. the slash (/24) number of bits shared (/24 = 24-bit prefix), primiary block for ex - 10.0.0.0/16

 - /32 = 1 IP
 - /24 = 256 IPs